nullKomplex/Altoholic-Classic/README.md

 # Altoholic-Classic
-Altoholic Classic fork by Teelo
+Altoholic Classic fork by Teelo-Jubei'thos (Retail) / Teelo-Arugal (Classic)

 My quick-and-dirty attempt at making Altoholic work for WoW Classic.
 I'm open to taking pull requests to improve it.